Trinity Catholic College, Dunedin

-Trinity Catholic College

-In March 2022 it was announced that the school name would be changed to Trinity Catholic College in 2023.
-The name change followed an investigation in which the church found Bishop Kavanagh "failed to take appropriate action over claims of abuse" and "had previously let survivors down badly".
+The name Trinity Catholic College affirms the Christian belief in the Holy Trinity "which is God revealed as Father, Son and Holy Spirit, a community of love" and affirms "the Christian values and faith in God that are at the heart of the school’s mission.”

 Character

-The college is a large central city co-educational school which serves the entire city of Dunedin as the only Catholic secondary school in that city.
+The college is named after the Holy Trinity.
+It is a large central city co-educational school which serves the entire city of Dunedin as the only Catholic secondary school in that city.
 It is an integrated school with a "special character" in terms of the Private Schools Conditional Integration Act 1975.
 This special character is broadly the connection of the school with the Catholic faith.
 Preference of enrolment is given to students who have established a link with the Catholic Church through baptism or membership of a parish.
 Preference is decided by the appropriate parish priest in each case.
 A preference certificate from the student's parish is required for each student with their application for enrolment at the school.
 Under the Act, the school may enrol "non-preference" students but the enrolment of such students is restricted to 5% of the total roll.
-The College does not have an enrolment scheme which means that there is no restriction on enrolment because of a student's location of residence.
+The College does not have an enrolment scheme (commonly called zoning) which means that there is no restriction on enrolment because of a student's location of residence.
 The main contributing schools to the college are the Catholic parish schools of Dunedin.
 Enrolments come from both urban schools and rural schools.